timbru31/SilkSpawners/README.md

 # Allows you to use Mimic item IDs in allowedTools
 useMimic: true

-# Percentage of dropping a spawner block when TNT or creepers explode
+# Percentage of dropping a spawner block when TNT explode
-explosionDropChance: 30
+tntExplosionDropChance: 30

+# Percentage of dropping a spawner block when creepers explode
+creeperExplosionDropChance: 100

 # Percentage of dropping a iron bars when a spawner is mined
 destroyDropChance: 100